-CTE Sta CTE Standards and Benchmarks FS-M/LA NGSSS-Sci 09.0 E Explain the importance of health, safety, environmental stewardship and related regulatory complianceThe student will be able to: SC.912.L.17.8; SC.912.P.10.2 0 9.01 Clean the work area and maintain it in a safe condition.
-(9.02 Describe personal and jobsite safety rules and regulations that maintain safe and healthy work environments.
-LAFS.910.SL.2.4 LAFS.910.W.2.4 0 9.03 Identify and operate workplace-safety electrical devices.
-(19.04 Identify health-related problems that may result from exposure to work-related chemicals and hazardous materials, and know the proper precautions required for handling such materials.
-(9.05 Explain emergency procedures to follow in response to workplace accidents.
-LAFS.910.RI.1.3 LAFS.910.W.2.4 LAFS.910.SL.2.4 0 9.06 Create a disaster and/or emergency response plan for specific incidences.
-LAFS.910.W.2.4 (9.07 Explain the importance of CPR (cardiopulmonary resuscitation) and first aid.
-LAFS.910.RI.1.3 LAFS.910.W.2.4 LAFS.910.SL.2.4 (9.08 Describe "Right-to-Know" Law as recorded in (29 CFR.1910.1200).
-LAFS.910.SL.2.4 LAFS.910.W.2.4 10.0 l dentify, use and maintain the tools and accessories used in the electrical industryThe tudent will be able to: SC.912.P.10.1, 2, 3, 12, 21

-CTE S Standards and Benchmarks FS-M/LA NGSSS-Sci 10.01 Identify and select tools, equipment, materials and wires to complete a job.
+CTE S standards and Benchmarks 09.0 Explain the importance of health, safety, environmental stewardship and related regulatory complianceThe student will be able to: 09.01 Clean the work area and maintain it in a safe condition.
+09.02 Describe personal and jobsite safety rules and regulations that maintain safe and healthy work environments.
+09.03 Identify and operate workplace-safety electrical devices.
+09.04 Identify health-related problems that may result from exposure to work-related chemicals and hazardous materials, and know the proper precautions required for handling such materials.
+09.05 Explain emergency procedures to follow in response to workplace accidents.
+09.06 Create a disaster and/or emergency response plan for specific incidences.
+09.07 Explain the importance of CPR (cardiopulmonary resuscitation) and first aid.
+09.08 Describe "Right-to-Know" Law as recorded in (29 CFR.1910.1200).
+10.0 Identify, use and maintain the tools and accessories used in the electrical industryThe student will be able to: 10.01 Identify and select tools, equipment, materials and wires to complete a job.
 10.02 Drill holes in metal, wood and concrete for electrical wiring.
 10.03 Lay out electrical devices, complying with regulations.

+CTE Standards and Benchmarks

-10.04 Install the following, complying with the appropriate local, state, or national electric codes: a.
-Conductors and cable b.
-Standard outlets and switch boxes c.
-Cord connections on equipment d.
-Cords switches, receptacles and dimmers, including a single-pole switched lighting circuit, a three-way switched lighting circuit and a four-way combination circuit 11.0 Demonstrate an understanding of basic Direct-Current (DC) electrical-circuit skillsThe student will be able to: SC.912.P.8.3; SC.912.P.10.4, 5, 10, 13, 15, 18; SC.912.P.12.5, 9 11.01 Define the following terms: voltage, current, resistance and power.
-LAFS.910.RI.2.4 11.02 Measure voltage, amperage and resistance using industry standard electrical measuring devices.
-11.03 Analyze and explain a series, series-parallel and parallel circuit.
-LAFS.910.RI.1.3 LAFS.910.W.2.4 LAFS.910.SL.2.4 11.04 Draw each type of circuit and calculate the circuit values.
-11.05 Explain and apply Ohm's Law.
-MAFS.912.A- CED.1.4 LAFS.910.SL.2.4 11.06 Compute conductance and resistance of conductors and insulators.
-MAFS.912.A- CED.1.4 12.0 Apply mathematics knowledge and skills to electricityThe student will be able to: SC.912.P.10.1, 2, 20; SC.912.P.12.1, 2, 5, 9 12.01 Demonstrate knowledge of arithmetic operations.
-12.02 Analyze and apply data and measurements to solve problems and interpret documents.
-MAFS.912.A- CED.1.4 12.03 Construct charts/tables/graphs using functions and data.
-MAFS.912.A- CED.1.2 13.0 Demonstrate an understanding of basic electricityThe student will be able to: SC.912.E.5.2, 6; SC.912.L.17.10, 11, 13, 15, 19;
+- 10.04 Install the following, complying with the appropriate local, state, or national electric codes: - a.
+Conductors and cable - b.
+Standard outlets and switch boxes - c.
+Cord connections on equipment - d.
+Cords switches, receptacles and dimmers, including a single-pole switched lighting circuit, a three-way switched lighting circuit and a four-way combination circuit - 11.0 Demonstrate an understanding of basic Direct-Current (DC) electrical-circuit skills--The student will be able to: - 11.01 Define the following terms: voltage, current, resistance and power. - 11.02 Measure voltage, amperage and resistance using industry standard electrical measuring devices. - 11.03 Analyze and explain a series, series-parallel and parallel circuit. - 11.04 Draw each type of circuit and calculate the circuit values. - 11.05 Explain and apply Ohm's Law. - 11.06 Compute conductance and resistance of conductors and insulators. - 12.0 Apply mathematics knowledge and skills to electricity--The student will be able to: - 12.01 Demonstrate knowledge of arithmetic operations. - 12.02 Analyze and apply data and measurements to solve problems and interpret documents. - 12.03 Construct charts/tables/graphs using functions and data. - 13.0 Demonstrate an understanding of basic electricity--The student will be able to: - 13.01 Explain the principles of electromagnetism. - 13.02 Explain the magnetic properties of circuits and devices. - 13.03 Relate electricity to the nature of matter. - 13.04 Describe various ways that electricity is produced. - 14.0 Read and interpret basic electric codes--The student will be able to: - 14.01 Describe the importance of following the local, state and national electric codes.